-In 2021, we purchased an existing building in Clarksville, Tennessee and are renovating it to support up to 2 GWh of cell, module and pack capacity, which we expect to be in production by the fourth quarter of 2023.
-The Tennessee facility, once fully equipped, will be able to support up to 4 GWh of cell, module and pack capacity.
-Once completed, it is anticipated that this facility will primarily serve our customers in the U.S. In addition, we believe there is sufficient acreage at the existing Tennessee facility to construct another building and further increase capacity by an additional 4 GWh, for a total of 8 GWh of future manufacturing capacity.
+The Clarksville, Tennessee facility, once fully equipped, will be able to support up to 4 GWh of cell, module and pack capacity with the initial Phase 1A expansion being 2 GWh of capacity for the 53.5Ah cell technology.
+Upon completion, this facility will primarily serve U.S. customers.
+In addition, we believe there is sufficient acreage at the existing Tennessee facility to construct another building and further increase capacity by an additional 4 GWh, for a total of 8 GWh of future manufacturing capacity.
 Further, we expect the battery cells and battery modules produced in our Tennessee facility to be a direct beneficiary under section 45X of the IRA, which offers tax credits of \$35 kWh for battery cells and \$10 kWh for battery modules for a total of \$45 kWh in tax credits.